Roland Freisler: Personal life

 He married Marion Russegger on 24 March 1928; the couple had two sons, Harald and Roland.

 Freisler in film and fiction

-Freisler appears in a fictionalized form in the Hans Fallada novel Every Man Dies Alone (1947).
-In 1943 he tried and handed down death penalties to Otto and Elise Hampel, who were both guillotined for distributing anti-Nazi postcards, and whose true story inspired Fallada's novel.
+Freisler appears in fictional form in the Hans Fallada novel Every Man Dies Alone (1947).
+In 1943, he tried and handed down death penalties to Otto and Elise Hampel, who were both guillotined for distributing anti-Nazi postcards and whose true story inspired Fallada's novel.

 In the novel Fatherland (1992) by Robert Harris, which takes place in an alternate 1964 in which Nazi Germany won World War II, Freisler is mentioned as having survived until winter 1954, when he is killed by a maniac with a knife on the steps of the Berlin People's Court.
 It is implied that his death was actually caused by the Gestapo, to ensure that the Wannsee Conference and the Holocaust remained a secret.